How to Create an Emotional Anchor in Any Room

 Step 4: Pay Attention to What Changes

-When an anchor is working, the shift is immediate—but subtle.
+When a focal point is working, the shift is immediate—but subtle.

 The room: